Mono-Game/MonoGame.Samples/FuelCell/Documentation/8-FuelCell-Bringing-the-noise.md

 ## Celebrating the collection of the cells

-It is always good to reward the player, not just with points, but also with a nice rewarding sound to announce the event, for this, we will open the `FuelCell.cs` class to declare a [SoundEffect](), load it and then play it on demand.
+It is always good to reward the player, not just with points, but also with a nice rewarding sound to announce the event, for this, we will open the `FuelCell.cs` class to declare a [SoundEffect](https://monogame.net/api/Microsoft.Xna.Framework.Audio.SoundEffect.html), load it and then play it on demand.

 > [!NOTE]
 > Unlike [Songs](https://monogame.net/api/Microsoft.Xna.Framework.Media.Song.html) played with the [MediaPlayer](https://monogame.net/api/Microsoft.Xna.Framework.Media.MediaPlayer.html), [SoundEffects](https://monogame.net/api/Microsoft.Xna.Framework.Audio.SoundEffect.html) are one-shot sounds, playing once until they have finished.
 There are more advanced things you can do with [SoundEffectInstances](https://monogame.net/api/Microsoft.Xna.Framework.Audio.SoundEffectInstance.html) but for now we are keeping things simple.

-Add a new [SoundEffect]() property at the top of the `FuelCell.cs` class:
+Add a new [SoundEffect](https://monogame.net/api/Microsoft.Xna.Framework.Audio.SoundEffect.html) property at the top of the **`FuelCell.cs`** class:

 ```csharp
     private SoundEffect fuelCellCollect;
 ```

+> [!NOTE]
+> Normally you would need to add extra `usings` to the `FuelCell.cs` class for the `Microsoft.Xna.Framework.Audio` namespace, but the class was prepared for that earlier in the tutorial.

 In the `LoadContent` method, load the sound file from the content project.